 We’ve covered this topic in depth plenty of times in the past on this website (you can check out our full guide here to the best options for improving the connectivity and audio playback options in your older car).

-But let’s say you’ve narrowed it down to a Bluetooth FM transmitter vs cassette (tape deck) adapter – which of this is better?
+But let’s say you’ve narrowed it down to a Bluetooth FM transmitter vs cassette adapter (aka tape adapter) – which of these two options is better?

 In this article we are going to explore cassette adapters vs bluetooth FM transmitters as choices for adding additional audio playback functionality to your older car.